A Local-global principle for isogenies of composite degree: Introduction

-\begin{rem} Note, in particular, that there are no elliptic curves with an $\ell$-isogeny for which the local-global principle fails for $\ell^2$-isogenies (up to taking isogenous curves). \end{rem}

-\begin{rem} This result bounds exceptional primes by a constant depending only upon $K$, not $E$.
-It is not possible to strengthen this to an absolute constant.
-For any $\ell$, there exists a number field $K$ and an elliptic curve $E$ defined over $K$ such that $\ell$ is a lift-exceptional prime (see Corollary \ref{counter} below). \end{rem}

-Theorem \ref{ellnthm} applies only to odd primes $\ell$.
-Similar to part (i), in Proposition \ref{2exceptions} we classify all exceptional Galois representations for $2^n$-torsion for $n \leq 6$ (in particular minimal ones).
+Proposition \ref{ellnthm_group} applies only to odd primes $\ell$.
+In Proposition \ref{2exceptions} we classify all exceptional Galois representations for $2^n$-torsion for $n \leq 6$ (in particular minimal ones).
 This covers all counterexamples to the local-global principle for $2^n$-isogenies that could occur infinitely often over a number field.

-When $E/\bar{K}$ has the extra structure of complex multiplication by an order $\O$ in an imaginary quadratic field $F$, we can classify exceptional pairs up to a factor which is polynomially small in the degree of $K$ over $\qq$.
+When the base change $E_{\bar{K}}$ of $E$ to $\bar{K}$ has the extra structure of complex multiplication (\defi{geometric complex multiplication}) by an order $\O$ in an imaginary quadratic field $F$, we can classify exceptional pairs up to a factor which is polynomially small in the degree of $K$ over $\qq$.
 We denote the Hilbert class field of $F$ by $H_F$.